-Crawford County is served by the East office of KU Medical Center's Area Health Education Centers (AHECs) in Pittsburg, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Both the east and the state office for KU Medical Center's Area Health Education Centers (AHECs) are located in Pittsburg.
+The AHEC serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- 360 K-12 students in Crawford County participated in activities during 2012 that encouraged them to consider careers in health care, math and science.
-These events were hosted by the Area Health Education Centers and Office for Cultural Enhancement and Diversity.
+- 159 high school students in Crawford County participated in activities during the 2014-15 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by the KU AHECs.

-- Crawford County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
+- Crawford County is part of the Eastern Medical Education Network with Jon Sides, M.D., a resident of Burlington, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 106 KU Medical Center graduates live and/or practice in Crawford County.
+- 109 KU Medical Center alumni live and/or practice in Crawford County.

-- 367 professional education and administrative visits in Crawford County occurred in 2012 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 190 professional education and administrative visits in Crawford County occurred in FY15 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.